Jemzzz16/Web-Fundamentals-Palace/README.md

 # Web-Fundamentals-Palace
-A place to royal play around with web fundamentals
+A place to royally play around with web fundamentals